 What Happens at Your First Orthodontic Appointment?

 With your diagnostic records completed, you and I will take a minute to get to know each other and discuss your concerns.
 I’ll then examine your face, lips, gums, teeth, and bite to help me determine what’s good, what could be better, and the best way to get from here to there.
+This initial examination is perhaps the most important step in getting the right treatment.
+Ironically, this is the step skipped by "direct to consumer" aligner companies.
 During your exam, my treatment coordinator will take notes so that I can communicate with your primary care dentist about the problems I see and how to fix them.
 Finally, I’ll explain all of your possible treatment options and then recommend the one I feel is the most appropriate for you.
 There are generally four outcomes after your exam.

 First, if I don’t think you need braces, I’ll let you know.
 There might be other options that are quicker, easier, or that better address your chief complaint.
 Additionally, there are times when I just don’t believe that you would benefit by orthodontic treatment.
 This typically happens when a problem is so minor that the cost and risks associated with braces outweigh the benefits.